 Licensed naturopathic doctors undergo 4 years of rigorous graduate level training at accredited naturopathic medical schools, including extensive clinical work, which equips them to serve as the perfect bridge between conventional and alternative medicine.
-The training includes the ordering, interpretation and use of labs and imaging as well as many of the other basics you would expect from medical doctors including well woman exams and yearly physicals.
+The training includes the ordering, interpretation and use of labs and imaging, well woman exams and yearly physicals.
 NDs also learn botanical medicine, physical medicine (both bone manipulation and soft tissue work), nutrition, IV therapy, homeopathic medicine, hydrotherapy, psychology, minor surgery, and basic pharmaceutical medicine.
 Many seek additional training in other alternative modalities.
 Scope of practice varies from state to state.

 ***Please note that in the state of Colorado, the scope of practice for registered Naturopathic Doctors does NOT include minor surgery, IV therapy, and pharmaceutical medicine.
 These are not a part of Dr. Enos’ practice nor are well-woman exams.